 Because cross-functional team members come from different departments, they may not know each other well.
 Without familiarity, they may lack trust, which makes team collaboration difficult.

 It’s not enough for a cross-functional team leader to be easy to get along with.
 They need to actively (and quickly!) inspire their team.
-If team members are shy or introverted, the team leader needs to help those team members bond with everyone else—without disrespecting their behavioral preferences.
+If team members are shy or introverted, the team leader needs to help them bond with everyone else—without disrespecting their behavioral preferences.
 This may take extra steps in a remote or hybrid environment.

 9. The ability to build trust